Edward Leung: Social movement

 When Leung was young, he questioned the rationale behind political events such as the Handover of Hong Kong in 1997 and the yearly Hong Kong 1 July marches in 2003.
 His parents were excited with these events and explained to Leung about their meanings.
 He completed his college studies at Shung Tak Catholic English College in Yuen Long District.
 In 2008, aged 17, for the first time he participated in memorials for the 1989 Tiananmen Square protests and 1 July marches.
 He then realised Hong Kong people protest to pursuit democracy and felt touched with their passion to preserve the truth of history.

 In the same year, Leung started to participate in various social movements, and felt proud of driving the society forward.
 He studied at the University of Hong Kong, majoring in Philosophy with a minor in Politics and Public Administration, and graduated with a Bachelor of Arts in 2016.
 He felt disappointed with the Hong Kong government ignoring the will of people, forcibly passing the Express Rail Grant and postponing the implementation of dual universal suffrage.

 He was a member of Ricci Hall, HKU and led its development actively.
 In his third year, he was elected as the president of Ricci Hall Student Association, HKU, and led the Hall to win HKU Sports Championship ──Malayan Cup.
 In Summer 2014, People's Republic of China has passed the "831 decision" and White paper, this led him to believe that the HKSAR government had decided to ignore the promise made in Sino-British Joint Declaration.
 In September 2014, Umbrella Revolution erupted, besides part-timing in an art gallery and studying, Leung spent most of his time joining the movement.
 On 30 November, Leung and a group of protesters occupied the Central Government Complex, in response to the call from Hong Kong Federation of Students and Scholarism.
 After facing clearance from Hong Kong Police Special Tactical Squad, he believed occupational movements could not lead to changes.
 His graduation was delayed to 2016.

 Political involvement

-In 2015, Localist groups Hong Kong Indigenous was founded, to support street hawkers near districts of Sham Shui Po and Mong Kok.
+In 2015, Localist camp Hong Kong Indigenous was founded, to support street hawkers near districts of Sham Shui Po and Mong Kok.
 In March 2015, under the referral from his classmate, Leung met Ray Wong, another political activist, but was unable to join Hong Kong Indigenous.
 Based on their common ideology, Leung was invited to be the spokesperson of the aforementioned group.
 Leung and Wong founded "Channel i" on October of the same year, acting as shareholder and CEO.